khtsn/turtles-pages/client/public/content/turtle-paper.md

 ## 4. TURTLE NFT Overview

-The Turtle NFT Collection consists of 10,625 hand‑drawn NFTs with 216 traits on Cronos using ERC‑721.
+The Turtle NFT Collection consists of 10,625 hand‑drawn NFTs with 216 traits on Cronos using ERC‑721A.

 Primary objectives:

--   Funding development\
+-   Funding development
--   Supporting liquidity\
+-   Supporting liquidity
--   DAO governance\
+-   DAO governance
 -   Fixed‑rate earning

 ------------------------------------------------------------------------